AadiVIP/EPUB-TOOLS/README.md

 ---

+## Troubleshooting

+### My EPUB file looks blank after using the scripts!
+- **Possible Cause**: The `mimetype` file was compressed when rebuilding the EPUB.
+- **Solution**: These scripts already handle that, but if manually editing, ensure `mimetype` is the first file and **uncompressed** in the ZIP archive.

+### The cover image does not appear!
+- **Possible Cause**:
+  - The reader app may cache the old cover.
+  - The cover file may not be correctly referenced inside the OPF file.
+- **Solution**:
+  - Clear the app cache or reload the EPUB.
+  - Ensure you are using `inject_cover.py` correctly and that the cover file is a `.jpg`.

+### Chapter titles are still missing!
+- **Possible Cause**:
+  - The EPUB has a broken or missing Table of Contents (TOC) file.
+- **Solution**:
+  - `fix_epub_titles.py` depends on a valid NAV (EPUB3) or NCX (EPUB2) file.
+If your EPUB doesn't have one, this script won't find titles.

+### EPUB reader says "corrupted file"!
+- **Possible Cause**:
+  - Incorrect EPUB structure (common if manually editing archives).
+- **Solution**:
+  - Always use the provided scripts to rebuild EPUBs properly.
+  - Make sure the structure has `mimetype` at root, and all internal links are valid.

+### Unicode or character encoding issues?
+- **Possible Cause**:
+  - Some EPUBs may have non-UTF-8 encoded HTML files.
+- **Solution**:
+  - Manually open the XHTML files and re-save them as UTF-8.
+  - You can also preprocess with BeautifulSoup to enforce UTF-8 encoding.

+---

 ## Notes
 - Always **make backups** before modifying EPUBs.
 - These scripts assume **standard EPUB structure**; heavily corrupted files may fail.
-- Title text for the title page (`LEVEL UP ZOMBIE`) is hardcoded but can be easily edited in `add_title.py`.
+- Title text for the title page (`LEVEL UP ZOMBIE`) is hardcoded but can be easily edited inside `add_title.py`.
 - If you encounter encoding issues, ensure your EPUB uses UTF-8.

 ---

 ## License
-MIT License — feel free to modify and share!
+MIT License — feel free to modify, improve, and share!